Elisamuelvaz/QR-Generator/README.md

 # QR-Generator

-A QR code generator web app for fast and responsive warehouse use.
+A QR code generator web app for fast and responsive use.

 # Implementation